czarcas7ic/hermes/README.md

 default_gas = 100000
 max_gas = 5000000
 gas_price = { price = 0.025, denom = 'uosmo' } # this value will be dynamically updated
-gas_price_buffer = 0.001 # this value is added to the dynamic gas_price to ensure that the tx will be accepted max_gas_price = 0.6 # this is the max gas price that will be used (this is the gas_price determined from EIP fee plus the gas_price_buffer) gas_multiplier = 1.1 max_msg_num = 30
+gas_price_multiplier = 0.001 # this value is added to the dynamic gas_price to ensure that the tx will be accepted max_gas_price = 0.6 # this is the max gas price that will be used (this is the gas_price determined from EIP fee plus the gas_price_multiplier) gas_multiplier = 1.1 max_msg_num = 30
 max_tx_size = 2097152